vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 > ###### Chaintroopers |2022-08| C2.5: Insecure error handling of zero addresses at "ReceiverImplementation.sol" and at "DepositReceiver.sol"
 > The contracts "ReceiverImplementation.sol" and "DepositReceiver.sol" contain insecure error handling for zero addresses.
 When the provided "refundAddress" is zero, the contracts replace it with "msg.sender".
 This can lead to incoming funds being transferred to a contract that may not be designed to handle them, potentially resulting in a lock-up of the incoming funds.
 The recommendation is to verify that the address is not the zero address and then revert the transaction if it is.
 The issue is marked as LOW, as the external functionalities are mainly designed to be used by the upgradable AxelarDepositService.

-An [example from the DepositReceiver.sol](https://github.com/axelarnetwork/axelar-cgp-solidity/blob/main/contracts/deposit-service/DepositReceiver.sol) suggest that the issue still exists.
+An [example from the DepositReceiver.sol](https://github.com/axelarnetwork/axelar-cgp-solidity/blob/main/contracts/deposit-service/DepositReceiver.sol) suggests that the issue still exists.

 |![](https://i.imgur.com/sczubTp.png)|
 |--|
 |[Source: [DepositReceiver.sol](https://github.com/axelarnetwork/axelar-cgp-solidity/blob/main/contracts/deposit-service/DepositReceiver.sol)]|

-It should be noted [the contract presuably containing](https://etherscan.io/address/0xd883C8bA523253c93d97b6C7a5087a7B5ff23d79#code) "DepositReceiver.sol" as a library contract is unverfied on etherscan, meaning an on-chain verification was not possible.
+It should be noted [the contract presumably containing](https://etherscan.io/address/0xd883C8bA523253c93d97b6C7a5087a7B5ff23d79#code) "DepositReceiver.sol" as a library contract is unverified on etherscan, meaning an on-chain verification was not possible.

 #### Repository | axelar-cgp-solidity, axelar-xc20-wrapper | [Code4rena](https://code4rena.com/contests/2022-07-axelar-network-v2-contest)

 > ###### Code4rena Contest |2022-07| M-6 : Add cancel and refund option for Transaction Recovery
-> The AxelarGateway.sol and AxelarGasService.sol contracts lack an option to cancel and refund transactions that have failed or are stuck, which can potentially result in the loss of user funds.
+> The AxelarGateway.sol and AxelarGasService.sol contracts lack the option to cancel and refund transactions that have failed or are stuck, which can potentially result in the loss of user funds.
 The recommendation is to include a cancel option and enable users to receive gas refunds.
 While Axelar Network acknowledged the issue, they disagreed with the severity, asserting that it is up to cross-chain app developers to implement refund and cancel methods as they are application-specific.
 The Code4rena Judge rated the issue as of medium severity due to its risk to end-users and the absence of a refund mechanism.
 Both the sponsor and judge advised end-users to form their own opinion.

 #### Repository | axelar-core, axelar-cgp-solidity, axelar-web-app [Cure53](https://github.com/axelarnetwork/audits/blob/main/audits/2022-04%20Cure53.pdf)

 > ###### Cure53 |2022-04| AXE-02-016 WP1: Potential Cosmos consensus stall via panic
 > This issue is a Medium severity vulnerability and involves the EndBlocker handlers of two modules, x/tss and x/reward, which can trigger panic() calls that could potentially cause the Cosmos network to slow down or even halt.
 Panic() calls are a mechanism in Go that halts the execution of a program when an unexpected error or state is encountered.
 If an attacker were to trigger these panic() calls remotely, they could exploit this vulnerability to create a Denial-of-Service scenario on the network.
 To mitigate this issue, it is recommended to integrate recovery logic to all Cosmos module EndBlocker handlers to prevent the chain stall.

 Based on abci.go files in [x/tss](https://github.com/axelarnetwork/axelar-core/blob/main/x/tss/abci.go) and [x/reward](https://github.com/axelarnetwork/axelar-core/blob/main/x/reward/abci.go) modules in the axelar-core repository, the issue has not been fixed yet.
-It should be noted that this may have been addressed else where in the architecture.
+It should be noted that this may have been addressed elsewhere in the architecture.

 #### Repository | axelar-core, axelar-cgp-solidity, tofn, tofnd, axelarjs-sdk